pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MaunaLoa.myst.md

 Also, using only historical CO$_2$ data may not be the best predictor.
 In addition to looking at the underlying behavior of what determines CO$_2$ levels using a GP fit, we could also incorporate other information, such as the amount of CO$_2$ that is released by fossil fuel burning.

-Next, we'll see about using PyMC3's GP functionality to improve the model, look at full posteriors, and incorporate other sources of data on drivers of CO$_2$ levels.
+Next, we'll see about using PyMC's GP functionality to improve the model, look at full posteriors, and incorporate other sources of data on drivers of CO$_2$ levels.

 +++